 You want to be sure to use cold water, so you avoid shrinking them.

-Secondly, in between full-blown washings, a shop vacuum to vacuum all the chinchilla poop nuggets keeps the cage clean.
+Second, in between full-blown washings, a simple shop vacuum to vacuum all the chinchilla poop nuggets keeps the cage clean.

-I like this compared to the aspen shavings for the mere fact the cage always looks, smells, and remains clean for longer durations of time.
+I much prefer this to aspen shavings, because the cage always looks, smells, and remains clean for longer durations of time.

-As far as the urine/pee, you have a few options.
+As far as urine, you have a few options.

-If you don’t feel like going through this hassle, simply wash the fleece liners more frequently such as twice as a week.
+If you don’t feel like going through this hassle, simply wash the fleece liners more frequently.
+Twice a week would be good.

-It’s not like it takes more than 30 minutes to do so and doesn’t require anything except getting your chinchilla out for playtime as you would have anyway.
+It’s not like it takes more than 30 minutes to do so and doesn’t require anything except getting your chinchilla out for playtime as you should be doing anyway.

-The only downfall is that these fleece liners are designed specifically for the Critter Nation Dual or Single Level Cages (Link to Amazon).
+The only issue, as mentioned, is that these fleece liners are designed specifically for the Critter Nation Dual or Single Level Cages (Link to Amazon).

-You can’t have your chinchilla sitting on anything except the black tray liners or wire bottom cages.
+Aspen just works better than other materials and not using anything is not an option.
+You can’t have your chinchilla sitting on nothing but the black tray liners or wire bottom cages.